 The power of being able to find anything you want when you want is a huge appeal to viewing online content.
 However, being able to find new content without actively looking for something takes online discovery to the next level.

 Paid advertising online is far more lucrative to businesses now with the ability of ‘targeted ads’.
 Machine learning that understands your online habits and the demographic you fall in allows businesses to target very specific relevant types of audiences.
 Their marketing budget is spent on users that are more likely to engage and buy.
+Do you know the two different types of paid ad bidding?
+Make sure to check out the difference between CPC and CPM bidding here.

 Ads on TV are merely ads that show to everyone who is watching.
 The closest an advertiser can get to relevant targeting is by targeting ads based on the type of TV show/content.
 So typically, during the ad break of a football match, male-orientated ads show and typically gambling ads show.
 This is a very broad way of targeting and essentially painting everyone who watches football with the same brush.
 That’s all they can play with for TV.